 The Institute for Sustainable Communities’ Urban Equity Climate Compact began as a pilot program in 2021 to unite community organizations and local governments in Cincinnati, Baton Rouge, and Tampa Bay to address this issue and develop equitable, community-driven climate solutions.

 During the pilot program, these groups learned resilience best practices, such as scenario planning and data mapping.
 In addition, the compact provided opportunities for participants to network and develop teams that addressed how systemic racism impacts climate policies and local decision-making approaches.
 From their work, participants created strategic plans that tackled climate resilience issues in their communities.

-As the Urban Equity Climate Compact moves beyond its pilot phase, it aims to provide community leaders of color with resources, technical support and guidance in their climate endeavors.
-In addition, the compact will work to foster networking opportunities to help community organizations and governments grow the footprint of their work.
+As the Urban Equity Climate Compact moves beyond its pilot phase, it aims to provide community leaders of color with resources, technical support, and guidance in their climate endeavors.
+In addition, the compact will foster networking opportunities to help community organizations and governments grow the footprint of their work.